A dome over Lake Washington? Boeing building spacecraft? Here’s what Seattle Times writers in 1970 predicted for 2020

 Arts and entertainment editor Wayne Johnson predicted a resurgence of the Aqua Follies, a “swim musical” act that thrilled Green Lake Theatre in the 1950s and early ’60s but ceased performing in 1964.

-He anticipated the Follies not only making a comeback but being the dominant act in the Seattle area in 2019, performing in a giant dome over Lake Washington (and its 12 floating bridges) while audiences sat suspended in “special plastic bubble swings” fitted with “individual flight packs.”
+He anticipated the Follies not only making a comeback but being the dominant act in the Seattle area, performing in a giant dome over Lake Washington (and its 12 floating bridges!) while audiences sat suspended in “special plastic bubble swings” fitted with “individual flight packs.”

 In more realistic predictions, Johnson anticipated a world where home entertainment was nearly unlimited.